mate-academy/layout_catalog/readme.md

 - **IMPORTANT** Save and push your changes to github manually after `deploy`
 - Add **ALL** the `data-qa` attributes and `class="is-active"` required in the task
 - Do not use tabs.
 Use 2 spaces for indentation.
-- Don't use repeated styles.
+- Don"t use repeated styles.
 - Check font styles.
 Use [google fonts](https://fonts.google.com/)
 - Pay attention to `:hover` state